gbmhunter/blog/content/site-info.md

 * Hosted by: Inspire Net (free)
 * Powered By: Plain HTML

 This blog started of called "Kaboom Pyrotechnics".
 And yup, you guessed it, it solely contained information on how to make fireworks.
+It was intially designed in [Microsoft Front Page](https://en.wikipedia.org/wiki/Microsoft_FrontPage) and then in [Dreamweaver](https://en.wikipedia.org/wiki/Adobe_Dreamweaver).
+These were both WYSIWYG editors!

 {{< figure src="/images/pages/site-info/geoweb-homepages-inspire-net-nz.png" caption="The homepage of the original blog back in 2004."  width="700px" >}}

+Yes and that is a `<marquee>` HTML element right underneath the main image there, I was so classy back then.

 ## 2010: Blog Renamed geoWeb, Moved Hosting